slatinsky/DiscordChatExporter-incrementalBackup/README.md

 Make incremental export of all channels in guild.

 ### --guild (required)
-Discord guild id you want to backup (discords servers are internally called guilds)
+Discord guild id you want to backup.

 ### --token (required)
 Supply tokens that have access to the guild you want to backup.
 Usefull if the previous token can't access all channels.
 The tokens are used in order they are supplied.
 If the first token can't access a channel, the next token is used.

-If you use bot token, prefix it with `Bot ` and don't forget to use quotes around the token.
+(WIP) If you use bot token, prefix it with `Bot ` and don't forget to use quotes around the token.
 If you use user token, don't prefix it with anything.
 Quotes around the token are not needed.

 ### --output (required)